 Research Information Systems Engineering¶

-RISE is a public knowledge base introducing Research Information Systems Engineering — the design and study of information systems that produce scholarly knowledge, with a focus on agentic research pipelines.
+RISE is a public knowledge base introducing Research Information Systems Engineering — a framework for designing, operating, and governing AI-enabled research systems: information systems whose primary purpose is to produce scholarly knowledge with at least partial mediation by AI agents.

 The repository maintains three curated catalogs: